dmcmeekan9/dmcmeekan9/README.md

 --!>

 - 🔭 I’m currently working on my Master's degree in CS at Western Illinois University! <br>
-- 🌱 I’m currently learning how to work on the mainframe at current place of work, <br>
+- 🌱 I’m currently learning how to work on the mainframe at my current place of work, <br>
   as well as further software development in relation to server-side development and WebRTC. <br>
   This involves current course work among side projects. <br>
 - ⚡ Fun fact: I am twenty-two and love sports.<br>